Join us for The Thacker Mountain Radio Hour Thursday, Feb. 21 at 6 pm at Off Square Books (129 Courthouse Square, Oxford, MS 38655). FREE admission.

-For the last five years, James and Deborah Fallows have been traveling across America in a single-engine prop airplane.
+From 2013 to 2017, James and Deborah Fallows traveled across America in a single-engine prop airplane.
 Visiting dozens of towns, they have met hundreds of civic leaders, workers, immigrants, educators, environmentalists, artists, public servants, librarians, business people, city planners, students, and entrepreneurs.

-Their fascinating view of the country, presented in their book, Our Towns, is as complex and contradictory as America itself.
+Their fascinating view of the country, presented in their book, Our Towns (Vintage Books), is as complex and contradictory as America itself.